ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-10-18-developing-on-windows.md

 If you haven't configured your PowerShell profile before, then that file may not exist yet.
 Create one and copy the `oh-my-posh` line above.
-Instead of navigating through your File explorer, you can jump ahead using VSCode by typing:
+Instead of navigating through your File Explorer, you can jump ahead using VSCode by typing:

 ```powershell
 code $PROFILE